kobotoolbox/kobo-docker/README.md

 1. **Maintenance mode**

-    There is one composer file `docker-compose.maintenance.yml` can be used to put `KoBoToolbox` in maintenance mode.
+    There is one composer file `docker-compose.maintenance.yml` can be used to put `KoboToolbox` in maintenance mode.
     Like front-end or back-end containers, a `docker-compose.maintenance.yml.sample` file is provided to help you to customize your settings.
     First, copy `docker-compose.maintenance.yml.sample` to `docker-compose.maintenance.yml`.